 The arc depicts red on the outer part and violet on the inner side in a primary rainbow.
 This rainbow type is purely caused by light being refracted when entering a droplet of water and reflecting inside on the droplet's back, and again refracted when leaving it.

-The color of the rainbow is a well-known fact for everyone.
-Every rainbow that shines in the sky comprised of seven colors.
-Besides, these colors involve Violet, Indigo, Blue, Green, Yellow, Orange, and Red.
-Very commonly, people call them a VIBGYOR, as a short form of these colors.
-These are the VIBGYOR colors or simply called VIBGYOR meaning.
+The colour of the rainbow is a well-known fact for everyone.
+Every rainbow that shines in the sky is comprised of seven colours.
+Besides, these colours involve Violet, Indigo, Blue, Green, Yellow, Orange, and Red.
+Very commonly, people call them a VIBGYOR, as a short form of these colours.
+These are the VIBGYOR colours or simply called VIBGYOR meaning.

 The Seven Colors of Rainbow

-The seven colors of the rainbow or VIBJYOR meaning or VIBGYOR full form can be given below.
+The seven colours of the rainbow or VIBJYOR meaning or VIBGYOR full form can be given below.

-Red is the rainbow's first color.
-Moreover, this color has the longest wavelength.
+Red is the rainbow's first colour.
+Moreover, this colour has the longest wavelength.
 Also, according to Christianity, this arc resembles Archangel Uriel that represents energy and wisdom.

 Additionally, the red arc relates to the base of Hinduism and Buddhism or Muladhara Chakra that is the first chakra, connecting the human being to the physical plane.

-Orange is the second color of the rainbow arc.
-Furthermore, this orange color is the combination of the color before and after it (respectively, Red and Yellow).
-On the other side, in a rainbow, orange represents the creativity and the ability to enjoy oneself as well.
+Orange is the second colour of the rainbow arc.
+Furthermore, this orange colour is the combination of the colour before and after it (respectively, Red and Yellow).
+On the other side, in a rainbow, orange represents creativity and the ability to enjoy oneself as well.

-This is the third color of the rainbow arc.
+This is the third colour of the rainbow arc.
 Moreover, this arc relates to archangel Jophiel, corresponding to the brilliance of wisdom and thoughts.
-Furthermore, in the rainbow, the yellow color represents the brilliance of the SunSun.
+Furthermore, in the rainbow, the yellow colour represents the brilliance of the SunSun.

 In the chakra system, moreover, it represents the Manipura Chakra that is the seat of man's ego and personal power, similar to how the SunSun feeds the earth.

-Blue is the fifth color of the arc of the rainbow.
-In addition, the blue color associates with Archangel Michael, who is the leader of all Archangels and represents spirituality also.
+Blue is the fifth colour of the arc of the rainbow.
+In addition, the blue colour is associated with Archangel Michael, who is the leader of all Archangels and represents spirituality also.